 HOW THE LUNCH CLUB WAS CREATED

 Tailored advice.
-The Lunch Club was given a #FoodSavvy Savings Guide, which provided them with the golden rules for reducing packaging and food waste.
+The Lunch Club was given our #FoodSavvy Savings Guide, which provided them with the golden rules for reducing packaging and food waste.

 Delicious dishes.
-The Lunch Club followed a three-week meal plan packed with simple, healthy, sustainable meals and were challenged to make their own meals for the trial’s final week.
+The Lunch Club followed our three-week meal plan packed with simple, healthy, sustainable meals and were challenged to make their own meals for the trial’s final week.

 Cooking with Emma.
 Chef Emma Crowhurst demonstrated to the employees how reducing food and single-use plastic waste by making your own lunch can make you healthier and save you money.